ljunggren/boozang-docs/README.md

 **Management**

 Takes the user to the Boozang Cloud Management interface.
-This allows the user to switch projects.
+This allows the user to switch between projects.

 **Account**